Dwonczykj/Dwonczykj.github.io/_posts/2022-04-12-green-rewards-points.md

 1. Is the product organic / sustainably sourced?
 ![Sustainably sourced labels](/assets/images/SustainablySourcedSupermarketItemLabels.jpeg){: .center }
 2. Does the product contain potentially harmful chemicals for our environment when used / disposed of?
-3. Does a certain percentage of every purchase of that product fund a good cause; perhaps health care, a charity, an initiative in our schools...
+3. Does a certain percentage of every purchase of the product fund a good cause - perhaps health care, a charity, or an initiative in our schools...

-The reason that these criteria can't all be met together is, ***in general***, products that tick the latter 3 points on sustainability and benefits to society simply cost more to manufacture and therefore to buy.
-This sadly, then rules them out of most shopping baskets for the majority of the population for which price is the biggest consideration.
+The reason that these criteria can't all be met together is, ***in general***, products that tick the latter 3 points simply cost more to manufacture and therefore, to buy.
+Unfortunately, with price point being the majority of the population's main consideration, these products are often ruled out of most people’s shopping baskets.

 <br>

-# Solution
+# What is the solution?

 <div class="callout">
   <div class="callout-icon-box">❓
   </div>
   <div class="callout-container">
-    <p>Can the trade-off between sustainability and price be reversed such that one improves the other?</p>
+    <p>Can the trade-off between sustainability and price be reversed?
+So that one improves the other?</p>
   </div>
 </div>

-Any solution must incentivise customers, for whom **price** is the biggest consideration, by giving them the option to choose products that maximize <span style="color: green"><b>benefit to our society</b></span>, minimize the impact on our environment; all whilst satisfying their budgetary constraints.
+Most importantly, any solution we use must incentivise customers, for whom **price** is the biggest consideration by giving them the option to choose products that maximise any <span style="color: green"><b>benefit to our society</b></span>, minimise the impact on our environment; all whilst satisfying their budgetary constraints...
 ## Rewards schemes

 Rewards schemes have existed in the retail industry for decades.
-They have the benefit of being both: simple to account for from the retailer's point of view as well as being easily recognizable from the point of view of the customer.
+They have the benefit of being both simple to account for from the retailer's point of view, as well as being easily recognizable from the point of view of the customer.

-## Checkout 🎬

-When paying for groceries, customers receive a receipt of purchase.
-With a <span style="color: green"><b>green points rewards scheme</b></span> in place, each item will display: not only its price, but also the number of green points awarded for buying that item.
+When paying for groceries, customers can receive a receipt of purchase.
+With a <span style="color: green"><b>green points rewards scheme</b></span> in place, each item will display not only its price, but also the number of green points awarded for buying that item.
+These green points can then be used to claim rewards i.e. an incentive. (*More about this process in a future post*)

 ## Would all items earn green points?

 **No**!

-Unsustainable products **must** be removed from shopping baskets **ASAP** in order to transition towards sustainable living practices as quickly as possible.
-Without action, further, more significant damage will be done to the lives of future generations.
-Therefore it must be possible for consumers to take these actions.
+In order to take advantage of rewards, any unsustainable products **must** be removed from shopping baskets, **ASAP**.
+The green points rewards scheme rewards those who act fast - in order to transition towards sustainable living practices as quickly as possible.
+Without further action, yet more damage will be done to the lives of our future generations.
+Therefore, it must be beneficial for consumers to take these actions.
 This evidences the need for a <span style="color: green"><b>green points rewards scheme</b></span>.

 ## Calculating reward size

-The <span style="color: green"><b>green rewards points</b></span> are awarded to customers based on:
+The <span style="color: green"><b>green rewards points</b></span> are awarded to customers for <span style="color: blue">product choices</span> based on:

 - the environmental impact of the product
 - the supply chain impact of the product
 - the benefit to society from each sale of the product

-Additional <span style="color: green"><b>green rewards points</b></span> would also be rewarded for further sustainable actions such as:
+<span style="color: green"><b>Green rewards points</b></span> would also be awarded for <span style="color: blue">sustainable actions</span> such as:

-- re-using shopping bags,
+- re-using shopping bags
-- re-using fruit & veg sacks where possible,
+- re-using fruit & veg sacks where possible
-- using products like [Loop](https://www.tescoplc.com/sustainability/taking-action/environment/packaging/our-partnership-with-loop/) (partnered with Tescos) that further reduce an individual's footprint and actively move society in the direction of a 100% circular economy.
+- using products like [Loop](https://www.tescoplc.com/sustainability/taking-action/environment/packaging/our-partnership-with-loop/) (partnered with Tescos) - that further reduce an individual's footprint and actively move society in the direction of a 100% circular economy

 <div class="callout">
   <div class="callout-icon-box">👨‍⚕️